Synthetic fractional flux quanta in a ring of superconducting qubits: Spectrum measurement

-{\it Spectrum measurement.---} Having established a protocol for imparting a synthetic flux to the system, we now propose an experimentally feasible scheme for detecting the effect of $\Phi$ on the superconducting circuit.
-Specifically, we consider a transmission line capacitively coupled to the ring of transmons.
+Having established a protocol for imparting a synthetic flux to the system, we now propose an experimentally feasible scheme for detecting the effect of $\Phi$ on the superconducting circuit.
+Specifically, we consider a transmission line capacitively coupled to the ring of transmons and add the driving term $\Omega\cos(\omega_dt)(a_1+a_1^\dag)$ to the Hamiltonian, where $\Omega$ characterizes the strength of the driving.
 The ring network can then be coherently driven by microwaves of frequency $\omega_d$ and by the same transmission line the outgoing photons can be monitored.
 This way, we can map-out the spectrum of the system through the amplitude of the reflected wave $S(\omega_d)$.
-Following ~\cite{fedorov2021photon} and by time-averaging the combined Floquet modulation and external driving dynamics (in the rotating frame of the driving), the effective Hamiltonian is modified as \cite{Note1}
+Following Ref.~\cite{fedorov2021photon} and by time averaging the combined Floquet modulation and external driving dynamics (in the rotating frame of the driving), the effective Hamiltonian becomes \cite{Note1}

-together with $\omega\to\omega-\omega_d$, and we have neglected fast rotating terms for $\Omega\ll\omega,\omega_d$.
-Clearly, the coherent driving implies non-number-conserving process (it couples sectors with different number of bosons): The system coherently absorbs photons from the transmission line and incoherently loses photon both via the transmission line and by relaxation processes in each transmon; in addition, dephasing in each transmon can also result in a loss of coherence.
+and we have neglected fast rotating terms for $\Omega\ll\omega,\,\omega_d$.
+Clearly, the coherent driving implies non-number-conserving process (it couples sectors with different number of bosons): The system coherently absorbs photons from the transmission line and incoherently loses photons both via the transmission line and by relaxation processes in each transmon; in addition, dephasing in each transmon can also result in a loss of coherence.
 We expect that solitonic bands with different $N_p$ are separated in energy by $\sim U$.
 Therefore, in order to avoid band mixing, we require $\Omega\ll U$.
 For simplicity, we assume that only transmons that are not modulated through the Floquet protocol are connected to the external drive.